 Melones, Punta Soldado, Tamerindo and Carlos Rosario Beachs: Great for snorkeling and swimming, Great views of Luis Pena Island

 Culebra is surrounded by an extensive reef system, including the famous Culebrita Reef that is only a short boat ride away.
 The areas around Flamenco and Zoni Beaches are also good.
 We provide you with snorkel gear, but here are some additional resources.

 Culebra Island, tucked away from the modern world, is a beautiful natural preserve.
 Virtually any path you choose has the potential for an interesting adventure.
 If you climb to the summit of Mount Resaca, you can catch a glimpse of the entire island and its opposing shorelines.
 Conclude your hike to Brava or Resaca Beach with a refreshing swim.
 Carlos Rosario and Tamerindo great for a snorkel at the end of the trail.

 There are many wonderful places to eat.
 Here are some other island favorites.

 The other option is to take a plane out of Isla Grande Airport.
 A Short taxi ride from SJU.
 A plane is more pricey but is usually worth it.
 You can book reservations on line with Vieques Air Link and Air Flamenco.
-Cape Air is soon to Charter flights out of San Juan, you can check them to see what they have available.
+Cape Air and Air Flamenco Charter flights out of San Juan, you can check to see what they have available.

 Bikes “work” but be prepared for a workout!